wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

 For this particular benchmark, the numbers are as follow. **Note that CPython by default uses the optimized C extension, while PyPy uses the pure Python one**.
-PyPy trunk contains another pure Python version which has been optimized specifically for the PyPy JIT, which is the subject of this post.
+PyPy trunk contains another pure Python version which has been optimized specifically for the PyPy JIT.
+Detailed optimizations are described later in this post.

 The number reported is the time taken for the third run, when things are warmed up.
 Full session `here`_.